 In today’s frantic lifestyle, we have moved away from the communities and villages of the past.
 For some, this is advancement and technology goes hand in hand with this progress.
 For others there is a sense of loss and disconnect as we try to keep it all together on our own.

-When a women is of childbearing age this paradox is heightened and she feels that she has to brave this new, unsettling and mysterious world alone.
+When a woman is of childbearing age this paradox is heightened and she feels that she has to brave this new, unsettling, and mysterious world alone.
 A mother-to-be may find that her personal choices for childbirth are met with skepticism and disbelief.
-Instead of a sisterhood that supports her in her personal choice she is faced with guilt, fear and a foreboding sense of duty.
+Instead of a sisterhood that supports her in her personal choice, she is faced with guilt, fear and a foreboding sense of duty.

 What is a woman confronted with today?

 For the most part she will have her partner to support her and she will be confronted with medical jargon that cloaks birth in a mysterious but all too fearful shroud.
 What happened to the wise women of the past?
 Surely the advancement of technology should carry with it all that has worked before and improve upon that.
 It would seem that the baby got thrown out with the bath water on this one!
 More and more women are finding themselves alone and scared through this marvelous process.